-In compliance with the provisions of Companies Act 2013 and IndianAccounting Standards (Ind AS) as specified in Section 133 of the Act and Regulation 34 ofthe Listing Regulations your Directors have pleasure in attaching the consolidatedfinancial statements of the Company which form apart of the Annual Report.
+In compliance with the provisions of Companies Act 2013 and IndianAccounting Standards (Ind AS) as specified in Section 133 of the Act and Regulation 34 ofthe Listing Regulations your Directors have pleasure in attaching the consolidatedfinancial statements of the Company which form a part of the Annual Report.
 FinancialStatements including consolidated financial statements and the audited accounts of each ofthe subsidiary are available on the Company's websitehttps://www.trivenigroup.com/financials.

 DIRECTORS RESPONSIBILITY STATEMENT

-a) i n the preparation of the annual accounts for the financial yearended March 31 2020 the applicable accounting standards have been followed and there areno material departures;
+a) i n the preparation of the annual accounts for the financial yearended March 31 2022 the applicable accounting standards have been followed and there areno material departures;

-b) the directors have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of thefinancial year and of the profit of the Company for that year;
+b) they have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company at the end of thefinancial year and of the profit of the Company for that year;

-e) the directors have laid down internal financial controls to be followed bythe Company and that such internal financial controls are adequate and were operatingeffectively; and
+e) they have laid down internal financial controls to be followed bythe Company and that such internal financial controls are adequate and were operatingeffectively; and

-f) the directors have devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.
+f) they have devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.

 RISK MANAGEMENT POLICY AND INTERNAL FINANCIAL CONTROL

-A comprehensive Risk Management Framework has been put in place foreach of the businesses of the Company which is stringently followed for the management ofrisks including categorisation thereof based on their severity.
-Such categorisation giveshighest weightage to the risks which have the potential to threaten the existence of theCompany.
-The risks with higher severity receive more attention and management time and itis the endeavour of the Company to strengthen internal controls and other mitigationmeasures on a continuous basis to improve the risk profile of the Company.
+A comprehensive Risk Management Framework has been put in place foreach of the businesses of the Company which is stringently followed for the management ofrisks including categorization thereof based on their severity.
+Such categorization giveshighest weightage to the risks which have the potential to threaten the existence of theCompany.
+The risks with higher severity receive more attention and management time and itis the endeavor of the Company to strengthen internal controls and other mitigationmeasures on a continuous basis to improve the risk profile of the Company.